 Last winter, one of my most-commented posts was about an incident on the trail at Moraine Lake Road, when another skier tried to force my friend to get out of the tracks.

 Skiing on Frozen Thunder is two-way, and it shouldn’t be a problem, especially now that it’s double trackset.
-Unfortunately, just as we saw last year on Moraine Lake road, there’s always someone(a rarity, than goodness) who gets his enjoyment from spoiling it for other people.
+Unfortunately, just as we saw last year on Moraine Lake road, there’s always someone(a rarity, thank goodness) who gets his enjoyment from spoiling it for other people.

 This blog received a comment from Chris Smith, relating an incident on Frozen thunder last night: